1 person found this helpful

 How to bake salt dough

-While your dough creations are cooking, get your toddlers to help with the clean-up process.
-You’ll have dried clumps of dough on your work surface, so it’s useful to have moistened Plenty kitchen towels to dislodge stubborn lumps.
+While your dough creations are cooking, get your kids to help with the clean-up process.
+You’ll have dried clumps of dough on your work surface, so it’s useful to have moistened Plenty kitchen towels on hand to sort the problem out easily – they are strong even when wet and are up to rubbing that dried dough from the table.

 How to make salt dough ornaments shiny and colourful

 Once your dough creations are hard and completely cool, it’s time to bring your salt dough ideas to life with paint.
 If you want to know how to make salt dough ornaments shiny, use acrylic paint.
 This will give your sculptures a glossy, plastic-like finish.
-For extra glitz, apply glitter glue to your creations – perfect for Christmas tree decorations.
+For extra glitz, apply glitter glue (the fun is worth the clean up) to your creations – perfect for Christmas tree decorations.
 Put them aside to dry, ready for gifting relatives and decorating your house.

-Dry acrylic paint can be tricky to get off fabric, so make sure everyone in the family is wearing an apron or old clothes.
+Dry acrylic paint can be tricky to get off fabric, so make sure everyone in the family is wearing an apron or old clothes and that they stay off the sofa.
+Unless apron-painted sofas become a new trend, in which case, go for it!

 Making salt dough couldn’t be easier.
-All you need are basic ingredients for hours of creative fun for you and your family!
+All you need are basic ingredients for hours of doughy creative fun for you and your family – just make sure those salt dough ornaments have set before you hang them up!